Stephanie Misa

 Exhibition, October 4 – November 10, 2023

-“Maybe the artist’s role is to dismantle and dissect things, events, people, and even places so we can see things a bit more clearly—so when things are sexist, misogynist, racist, colonial, xenophobic, unjust and undignified, we have the ability to call foul and ask for culpability, or at least see it for what it really is and respond accordingly.”* Misa formulates her investigations into identity, immigration, and historical and cultural authenticity in videos, sculptures, printmaking, photography, and text production.
-Her own diasporic experiences as a Woman of Color serve as a backdrop to reflect on issues such as cultural hybridity, economic systems and co-dependencies, patriarchal structures and their imperialist agenda, the notion of “multiracial whiteness” and social media, identitarian movements, or, more generally, our society in times of crisis.
+“Maybe the artist’s role is to dismantle and dissect things, events, people, and even places so we can see things a bit more clearly—so when things are sexist, misogynist, racist, colonial, xenophobic, unjust and undignified, we have the ability to call foul and ask for culpability, or at least see it for what it really is and respond accordingly,” says Stephanie Misa.* She formulates her investigations into identity, immigration, and historical and cultural ‘authenticity’ in videos, sculptures, printmaking, photography, and text production.
+Her own diasporic experiences as a woman of color serve as a backdrop to reflect on issues such as cultural hybridity, economic systems and co-dependencies, patriarchal structures and their imperialist agenda, the notion of “multiracial whiteness” and social media, identitarian movements, or, more generally, our society in times of crisis.

-* Paula Marschalek, “Interview with Stephanie Misa,” www.les-nouveaux-riches.com/interview-with-stephanie-misa.
+* Stephanie Misa in conversation with Paula Marschalek.
+See “Interview with Stephanie Misa,” www.les-nouveaux-riches.com/interview-with-stephanie-misa.

 Stephanie Misa (b.
 1979 in the Philippines) lives and works in Vienna and Helsinki.